martinGithub/dance_moves/README.md

 # lindy hop moves
 This project contains a python script that downloads videos and edit them automatically to get a short video for each lindy move of about 5s.
-You can tranfert these video to you smartphone and check you lindy hop moves from everywhere
+You can tranfert these videos to you smartphone and check you lindy hop moves from everywhere

+## Video Players
-Using the application AVPlayer on android you can loop the video intil you get it !
+* Using the application *AVPlayer* on android you can loop the video until you fully understand the move.
-Using the VLC player on android you can visualize in slow motion
+* Using the *VLC player* on android you can visualize in slow motion

 ## Installation